COVID-19: Mental Health and Substance Use Supports

 Mental Health Supports

 If you are feeling a heightened level of stress or anxiety, it is understandable.
 It is also okay to be unsure or nervous during uncertain times.
 You are not alone.
 There are some helpful ways to take care of your mental health and manage stress during this time.
 Find virtual mental health supports available to all B.C. seniors, adults, students, youth and frontline health care workers.
+Find mental health information in Punjabi, Simplified Chinese and Traditional Chinese.

 Substance Use Supports

 If you or someone you know uses drugs, there things you can do to stay safer while also preventing the spread of COVID-19 and protecting yourself.
 Find supports and resources to help protect vulnerable people during this time, including people who actively use drugs.
 Find more guidance from the BC Centre on Substance Use to help health care providers keep people safer in COVID-19.
+Find harm reduction information in Punjabi, Simplified Chinese, and Traditional Chinese.

-Safer drinking during COVID-19
+Safer Drinking During COVID-19

 During the COVID-19 pandemic you may have difficulty accessing alcohol.
 Everyone is different, but for some people dealing with high-risk drinking or living with alcohol use disorder, stopping all at once or cutting down too fast can be dangerous.
 It can increase the risk of serious alcohol withdrawal.
 Here are ways to stay well and make a plan for safer drinking (PDF).
+See this information in Punjabi, Simplified Chinese and Traditional Chinese.

 COVID-19 most commonly spreads through respiratory droplets generated when you cough or sneeze, or by touching something with the virus on it and then touching your mouth, nose or eyes.
 The best way to protect yourself is to practice good health hygiene: